-Liz Fenton & Lisa Steinke are the authors of the forthcoming suspense novel, The Good Widow, to be published by Lake Union on June 1, 2017.
-You can pre-order it here!
-Liz and Lisa have been best friends for over 25 years.
+Liz and Lisa have been best friends for 30 years.
 They created this website to celebrate books women (and men!) love and to have a place to talk shit about reality TV stars.
-They have also published three novels with Simon & Schuster/Atria Books.
+They have also published three women's fiction novels with Simon & Schuster/Atria Books.
 Your Perfect Life is a hilarious and heartwarming story of two childhood best friends who switch bodies at their twenty-year high school reunion.
 The Status of All Things, is a cautionary tale of a woman who realizes she can change the course of her entire life by what she writes in her Facebook status.
 And The Year We Turned Forty follows three women who get the chance to relive the year they turned forty, a year they each made decisions that altered the course of their lives.
 But a lot happened before their first publishing deal…

 THE HISTORY OF LIZ & LISA, VOLUME I

 The 70’s: A crooked president, a landmark court case and two births

 1973: Watergate.
 Roe V. Wade…and two babies (us!) born exactly six months apart.
 Liz would like to point out that Lisa is older.
 Lisa would like to point out that means she’s wiser!
 The year that they turned forty, they decide a trip to Paris (Lisa) and a big bash (Liz) will make the lines around their eyes and weight around their middles less noticeable.
 (Or maybe all the wine they be drank took care of that?)

 The 80’s: Braces, bad hair and Barry